 36″ x 24″ Hover for zoom

-Sometimes I go down so many tangents over the course of a project that I forget where I even started.
-I do, however, remember starting this spooky map in September and being giddy over the fact that I had so many weeks to finish it in time for Halloween.
+I remember starting this spooky map sometime in September and being giddy over the fact I had so many weeks to finish it in time for Halloween.

 I did not finish in time for Halloween.

 Local histories and lore were a big part of what interested me about this region and made it feel like something worth mapping.
 To share that with the reader, I included a lot of flavor text scattered about the map.
-I chose an isometric perspective (which preserves size and distance for everything despite their relation to the foreground) to keep the cemeteries furthest away from getting all jumbled together.
-I spent a lot of time fiddling with imagery, elevation models, and color ramps to get the misty, obscured lowlands and muted colors.
-Then I dimmed everything outside the park to show its extent, rather than using a boundary line.
+I wanted to do a 3D map to really highlight the mountainous terrain, and I chose an isometric perspective (which preserves size and distance for everything regardless of its relation to the foreground) to keep the cemeteries furthest from the reader from getting all jumbled together or hidden behind mountain peaks.
+A lot of time was spent fiddling with imagery, elevation models, and color ramps to get the misty, obscured lowlands and muted colors.
+Then I dimmed everything outside of the park to show its extent, rather than using a distracting boundary line.
 The Cherokee names scattered throughout remind us that the cultural history of the region did not begin with these European pioneers.

-I spent more time than I care to admit creating the floating ring symbols, but what I’m most proud of is the neatline.
+I spent more time than I care to admit creating the floating ring symbols, which bake in a bit of uncertainty for each location, but what I’m most proud of is the neatline.
 It features actual epitaphs taken from headstones around the park.
 I collected some of these personally on a last minute camping trip to the park, and found others online.

 © 2019 Aaron Koelker